-With the world reopening for international travel, 2021 medical missions with IVHQ are available across a range of desintations right now, including:
+Wondering where you can go on a medical mission trip in 2021 or 2022?
+With the world reopening for international travel, 2021 medical missions with IVHQ are available across a range of destinations right now, including:

 If you’re planning a medical mission trip for later in 2021, in 2022 or beyond, you can apply for any of IVHQ’s medical volunteer projects in other destinations like:

 Whether you’re looking for medical missions trips for college students, pre-medical students, undergraduates, medical professionals or medical mission trips for nurses, IVHQ’s team of Volunteer Travel Specialists can help match you with a program that aligns with your personal mission and level of experience.
 For expert support, you can request personalized program recommendations from our experienced team.

 On a medical mission trip with IVHQ, you will have the opportunity to provide medical care and healthcare education to communities where healthcare services are limited or difficult to access.
 By shadowing local doctors and nurses and working under instruction, you play an important role in providing essential care within under-resourced clinics and hospitals.